© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle, 30m E of St John the Baptist's Church is a scheduled monument protected by Historic England under reference 1011368.
 View the official record →

-Motte and bailey castle, 30m E of St John the Baptist's Church, is a fortified medieval settlement earthwork located in Warwickshire.
+Motte and Bailey Castle, 30m east of St John the Baptist's Church in Warwickshire, is a Norman fortification consisting of the characteristic earthwork elements of motte and bailey design.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011368.

 Motte and bailey castle, 30m E of St John the Baptist's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011368.